montanaflynn/aoot/README.md

 # aoot

-The name stands for "array of objects to" and what it does is convert JSON or a plain ol' javascript array of objects into various data formats.
+Convert an array of objects to and from various data formats such as CSV, TSV, XML and JSON.

 ### Install